aniketpant/aniketpant.github.com/colophon/index.md

 The framework used for writing the design is [inuit.css](https://github.com/csswizardry/inuit.css) by [Harry Roberts](http://csswizardry.com).

 The [source code](https://github.com/aniketpant/aniketpant.github.com) has been specially kept for you to fork it.
-Just take note that my _logo_ and all _content_ present on the website is copyrighted.
+Just take note that all _content_ present on the website is copyrighted.
 All other aspects of this repository are MIT licensed.

-The font used is [Museo Sans](https://typekit.com/fonts/museo-sans) and served by Typekit.